 Academic Integrity at Roanoke College

 It is the responsibility of each student to become familiar with the regulations and procedures of the system immediately upon enrollment.
-To assist students in meeting this responsibility, all students are required to attend Academic Integrity sessions prior to the beginning of their first semester, the brochure.
-Academic Integrity at Roanoke College, is made available to all entering students (see link above), and all students must pass an Academic Integrity Quiz prior to registering for their second semester.
+To assist students in meeting this responsibility, all students are required to attend an Academic Integrity session during their first semester.
+The brochure Academic Integrity at Roanoke College is available electronically (see link above), and all students must complete an Academic Integrity Module prior to registering for their second semester.
 Questions concerning the Academic Integrity System should be addressed to the Associate Dean for Academic Affairs and Administration.